 Although, the new hunter expressway makes this trip about 30 minutes quicker, cutting the 295km journey that was previously just over 4 hours to closer to 3 and a half hours.

 This jaunt northward was practical.
-There was a shipping container’s worth of boxes which had been stored for close to seven years that I needed to sort through.
-But those details are for another post – likely over at Quotidian Home – so let’s just settle in for some photos shall we.
+There was a shipping container’s worth of boxes that had been stored for close to seven years that I needed to sort through.
+But those details are for another post – likely over at Quotidian Home – so let’s just settle in for some photos, shall we.

 Pindari means “high meeting place” in Gamilaroi, one of the local languages.
-This is the gate to the house paddock.
-I think it’s beautiful in it’s rusted old way!
+This is the gate to the horse paddock.
+I think it’s beautiful in its rusted old way!

 The paperbark tree can be found in other parts of the world, though they are native to Australia.
 You see them scattered about England, and around California in the USA.
 They are apparently very healthy in the Everglades in Florida where the EPA has deemed them a pest and where they are also known as “Punk Trees.”